ksol17/to_do_list_application/README.md

 Quit the Application: Allows users to exit the application gracefully.

 USAGE
-Add a Task:
+1. Add a Task:
 Select option 1 from the main menu.
 Enter the task title when prompted.

-View Tasks:
+2. View Tasks:
 Select option 2 from the main menu.
 The list of tasks with their statuses will be displayed.

-Mark a Task as Complete:
+3.Mark a Task as Complete:
 Select option 3 from the main menu.
 Enter the task number you wish to mark as complete.

-Delete a Task:
+4. Delete a Task:
 Select option 4 from the main menu.
 Enter the task number you wish to delete.

-Quit the Application:
+5. Quit the Application:
 Select option 5 from the main menu.
 The application will exit.